 United States Library of Congress, The Constitution of the United States of America: Analysis and Interpretation

-Of all the issues confronting the members of the Philadelphia Convention, the nature of the presidency ranks among the most important and the resolution of the question one of the most significant steps taken.1 The immediate source of Article II was the New York constitution in which the governor was elective by the people and thus independent of the legislature, his term was three years and he was indefinitely re-eligible, his decisions except with regard to appointments and vetoes were unencumbered with a council, he was in charge of the militia, he possessed the pardoning power, and he was charged to take care that the laws were faithfully executed.2 But when the Convention assembled and almost to its closing days, there was no assurance that the executive department would not be headed by plural administrators, would not be unalterably tied to the legislature, and would not be devoid of many of the powers normally associated with an executive.
+Of all the issues confronting the members of the Philadelphia Convention, the nature of the presidency ranks among the most important and the resolution of the question one of the most significant steps taken.1 The immediate source of Article II was the New York constitution, in which the governor was elected by the people and was thus independent of the legislature, his term was three years and he was indefinitely re-eligible, his decisions except with regard to appointments and vetoes were unencumbered with a council, he was in charge of the militia, he possessed the pardoning power, and he was charged to take care that the laws were faithfully executed.2 But, from when the Convention assembled and almost to its closing days, there was no assurance that the executive department would not be headed by plural administrators, would not be unalterably tied to the legislature, and would not be devoid of many of the powers normally associated with an executive.

-Nonetheless, the Virginia Plan, which formed the basis of discussion, offered in somewhat vague language a weak executive.
+Nevertheless, the Virginia Plan, which formed the basis of discussion, offered in somewhat vague language a weak executive.
 Selection was to be by the legislature, and that body was to determine the major part of executive competency.
 The executive's salary was, however, to be fixed and not subject to change by the legislative branch during the term of the executive, and he was ineligible for re-election so that he need not defer overly to the legislature.
-A council of revision was provided of which the executive was a part with power to negative national and state legislation.
-The executive power was said to be the power to ''execute the national laws'' and to ''enjoy the Executive rights vested in Congress by the Confederation.''
+A council of revision was provided, of which the executive was a part, with power to negative national and state legislation.
+The executive power was said to be the power to "execute the national laws" and to "enjoy the Executive rights vested in Congress by the Confederation."
 The Plan did not provide for a single or plural executive, leaving that issue open.4

 Executive Power: Theory of the Presidential Office